 Our counselors will help you to select a program of study, identify schools and understand the transfer requirements for the degree program at your school of choice.
 In addition, they'll let you know which NOVA courses will transfer and help you to create a schedule based on those courses.

 To ensure a successful transfer:

-- Speak to a transfer counselor as soon as possible to assist you with choosing your major.
+- Speak to a counselor/advisor as soon as possible to assist you with choosing your major.